MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     This report has a **Columns** option, that lets you display more activity information than the default display.

 - **Data discovery (Preview)**: Use this report to see information about files found by scanners or Windows Defender ATP.

+- **Recommendations (Preview)**: Use this report to identify files that have sensitive information and mitigate your risk by following the recommendations.

 > [!NOTE]
 > There is currently a known problem displaying question marks (**?**) in paths and file names instead of non-ASCII characters when the sending operating system locale is English.